alexellis/docker-arm/ZERO.md

 docker pull alexellis2/swarm-arm:v6
 ```

 Now we will edit the Docker daemon's configuration to allow any computer on our network to control it.
-Please beware that this setting should only be used within your internal network, if you wanted to use it over the Internet then look into TLS encryption on the Docker homepage.
+Please beware that this setting should only be used within your internal network, if you wanted to use it over the Internet then look into TLS encryption in Docker documentation.

 Edit `/usr/lib/systemd/system/docker.service` and on the line `ExecStart` add the following: